THU-KEG/MAVEN-dataset/README.md

 ## CodaLab

-To get the test results, you can submit your predictions to our permanent [competition](https://competitions.codalab.org/competitions/27320) running at CodaLab.
+To get the test results, you can submit your predictions to our permanent [CodaLab competition](https://codalab.lisn.upsaclay.fr/competitions/395) (the [older version](https://competitions.codalab.org/competitions/27320) will be phased out soon).
 For the evaluation method, please refer to the [evaluation script](evaluate.py).

 ## Codes